davidmreed/nonskating.club/content/guides/scoreboard-operator.md

 Whenever problems do arise, the SBO should immediately assess to determine the level of impact the fix will incur.
 Minor issues, such as an accidentally started/ended Jam or Timeout, a missing trip on the current or previous Jam, or missing Lead Jammer/Star Pass info that can be addressed without impacting game play should be corrected in situ as quickly as possible.

 For larger issues, such as correcting game clocks, the scoreboard partially hanging or crashing, keyboard not responding, or larger corrections from Scorekeeping, the SBO should signal for an Official Timeout between Jams to address the problem.
-Remember that like all Timeouts, the Official Timeout does not actually begin until the end of the first 4-whistle cadence to signal a timeout.
+Like any other timeout, the Official Timeout does not technically begin until the end of the first 4-whistle cadence to signal a timeout.